Blog

 • Safety and performance parameters of comparable products

-Don't forget: also search clinical studies of competitors on clinicaltrials.gov or EU CTR!
+Don't forget: Also search clinical trials from competitors on clinicaltrials.gov or EU-CTR!

 e) Own data sources